1Strategy/vpc-starter-template/README.md

 ## VPC Template Parameters

 To deploy this VPC template, you'll need to know the VPC CIDR block, the three public, and three private subnet CIDR blocks.
-You will also choose whether the VPC will support highly available NAT Gateways and VPC Flow Logs, or, by default, a more cost effective single NAT Gateway without VPC Flow Logs enabled.
+You will need to choose whether the VPC will support highly available NAT Gateways, or, by default, a more cost effective single NAT Gateway.
+You will also need to choose whether VPC Flow Logs will be enabled, or disabled (default behavior is disabled to reduce costs).

 | Parameter                 | Description                  | Example      |
 |---------------------------|------------------------------|--------------|